mwheymans/psfmi/README.md

-Validation of the prediction models can be performed with cross-validation or bootstrapping across multiply imputed data sets and pooled model performance measures as AUC value, R-square, Hosmer and Lemeshow test, scaled Brier score and calibration plots are generated.
+Validation of the prediction models can be performed with cross-validation or bootstrapping across multiply imputed data sets and pooled model performance measures as AUC value, Reclassification, R-square, Hosmer and Lemeshow test, scaled Brier score and calibration plots are generated.
 Also a function to externally validate logistic prediction models across multiple imputed data sets is available and a function to compare models in multiply imputed data.

 ## Installation